pocketbase-uml/pocketbase-uml.github.io/README.md

 ## Sponsor the project

-If you find this package useful, please consider ❤️[sponsoring my work](https://github.com/sponsors/icflorescu).
+If you find this package useful, please consider ❤️ [sponsoring my work](https://github.com/sponsors/icflorescu).
 Your sponsorship will help me dedicate more time to maintaining the project and will encourage me to add new features and fix existing bugs.

 ## Other means of support